In fact, many games will even proudly display the icon "Series X/S".

-These latter features explain why it will be an Optimised for Series X game, not the frame rate.
+These latter features explain why it will be an Optimised for Series X/S game, not the frame rate.

 What does Xbox Smart Delivery mean?

-Some Optimised for Smart X games will also be badged as supporting Smart Delivery, which means that if you purchase the Xbox One version first, your game will instantly be upgraded should you then get yourself a Series X.
+Some optimised games will also be badged as supporting Smart Delivery, which means that if you purchase the Xbox One version first, your game will instantly be upgraded should you then get yourself a Series X or S.

-For example, if you buy Cyberpunk 2077 for Xbox One when it comes out on 17 September, but then upgrade to an Xbox Series X a month or two later (when the console is available), you will automatically be able to play the Series X version of the game (after any enhancements have been downloaded).
+For example, if you buy Cyberpunk 2077 for Xbox One when it comes out on 17 September, but then upgrade to an Xbox Series X or Series S a month or two later (when the console is available), you will automatically be able to play the next-gen version of the game (after any enhancements have been downloaded).